MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files.md

 4. Select your language and then click **Download**.

 5. Choose between the x64 and x86 .msi file.
 Download the x64 file if you run the 64-bit version of Windows or the x86 file if you run the 32-bit version.
-If you don't know, see [Which version of Windows operating system am I running?](https://support.microsoft.com/help/13443/windows-which-operating-system)
+If you don’t know, see [Which version of Windows operating system am I running?](https://support.microsoft.com/help/13443/windows-which-operating-system)

 6. After you have downloaded the file, run the file and follow the steps in the Setup Wizard.